-On September 3, check out WorldFest, one of the region’s largest international festivals, featuring food, music, dance, culture, and education.
+The weekend of September 2-5, check out WorldFest, one of the region’s largest international festivals, featuring food, music, dance, culture, and education.

-Plan to head to the Big Four Bridge Lawn at Waterfront Park for the 5th annual Big Four Arts Festival September 11-12.
+Plan to head to the Big Four Bridge Lawn at Waterfront Park for the Big Four Arts Festival September 10-11.
 This two-day event will feature plenty of music, art, and entertainment.

-NULU Fest is returning on September 18 for a good ol’ block party, featuring local food, craft beers, bourbons, local and regional vendors, and live music.
+Food, fun, frolic!
+The 12th annual NULU Fest is happening September 24 offering plenty of local food, craft beers, bourbons, local and regional vendors, and live music.

 Get Your Tickets Now

-Kentucky Shakespeare continues its tradition of a fall site-specific production for Halloween, presenting The Turn of the Screw October 6 – October 31.
+Kentucky Shakespeare continues its tradition of a fall site-specific production for Halloween, presenting Enter Ghost. an immersive haunted Hamlet experience, October 5 – October 30.

-The Louisville Palace welcomes country music legend Travis Tritt to the stage November 13.
+The Louisville Palace welcomes rock legend Ryan Adams to the stage October 16.
 Purchase tickets here.